Amazon FBA Private Label and Retail Arbitrage

 One of the standard apps used in this niche is the Amazon Seller App.
 It’s a free app that you get access to as soon as you register an Amazon Seller account.
-This app is an excellent option for those of you who want to test their skills in retail arbitrage.
+This app is an excellent option for those of you who want to test your skills in retail arbitrage.

-And we will come back to it in the section of this guide dedicated to Retail Arbitrage with FBA.
+And we will come back to it in the section of this guide dedicated to Amazon Retail Arbitrage with FBA.
 But for the private label with FBA, you’ll need to consider using a more powerful app.

 DataHawk is such an app.
 It’s an Amazon analytics tool we designed to help you with all things Amazon.
-Thanks to easy to use features, you’ll be able to run a market analysis, discover attractive niches, run a competition analysis, get insight into product metrics, and optimize your keywords.
+Thanks to easy-to-use features, you’ll be able to run a market analysis, discover attractive niches, run a competition analysis, get insight into product metrics, and optimize your keywords.

 Don’t let the comprehensive list of things you can do with our software discourage you though – it’s really easy to master.
 Let’s see how you can use it when you are trying to get product ideas for Private Label.